Grab-N-Go school meals program ends July 16

 The program will be coming to an end as officials and vendors being to prepare for the new school year, which starts Aug.
 19. There will "no longer (be) an opportunity to set aside a day for distribution of food," according to a press release.

-GDOE officials expect at least 85% of their students, which number at approximately 30,000, to attend face-to-face instruction five-days a week.
-Students will receive their school breakfasts and lunches during the regular school day.
+Public school officials expect at least 85% of their students, which number at approximately 30,000, to attend in-person instruction five days a week.
+Students will receive their breakfast and lunch during the regular school day.

-“GDOE has been able to serve approximately seven million nutritious school meals when schools were initially shut down, during School Year 2020-2021, and now through the summer in response to our community needs,” said Anthony Sean Monforte, administrator of the GDOE Food and Nutrition Services Management Division.
+"GDOE has been able to serve approximately 7 million nutritious school meals when schools were initially shut down, during school year 2020-2021 and now through the summer in response to our community needs," said Anthony Sean Monforte, administrator of the GDOE Food and Nutrition Services Management Division.

 "Now that we are in recovery mode, we can return to normal operations and focus on our kids returning safely back to our school facilities."